-The history of allegations against R Kelly - BBC News
+The history of allegations against R Kelly

 It took six years for the case to come to trial, during which time Kelly released his wildly successful Trapped In The Closet album; and was nominated for an Image Award by the NAACP (National Association for the Advancement of Colored People), prompting widespread criticism.

-The jury eventually concluded that they could not conclusively prove that the girl on the tape was a minor, and Kelly was found not guilty on all counts.
+The jury eventually concluded they could not prove that the girl on the tape was a minor, and Kelly was found not guilty on all counts.

 2002 - 2004: Arrest prompts further charges